 The same applies to the game of Walking Football.
 It continues to grow because it's popular and because it's been driven forward by some brilliant individual enthusiasts.
 But if their work and ours is to fulfil its potential, we need everyone - in every part of the country - to play to the same rules.
+Only then can we start to think about Walking Football as a national game, and start building national competitions.

 That's where The FA really comes in.
 As the game's governing body in this country, it's our job to create common frameworks around all football formats.
 That's not to establish ownership, but to enable the game - Walking Football in this case - to grow in a structured way.